-Moreover, eating fruits and vegetables is a great way to make sure you are maintaining a high water intake during pregnancy.
-Approximately 20% of our daily water intake comes from foods.
-Some of the fruits and vegetables with the highest water content include watermelon, strawberries, cantaloupe, cucumber, celery, and spinach.
-Each of these fruits and veggies contains at least 90% water!
+Fruits and vegetables can also help you meet your pregnancy fluid needs.
+Approximately 20% of your daily water intake comes from food.
+Choose fruits and vegetables with high water content like watermelon, strawberries, cantaloupe, cucumber, celery, and spinach – these options are at least 90% water.

 Practice safe pregnancy exercise.